TYPO3 Neos UX Consulting

 It is a goal of the project to make sure the overall Neos experience across all user scenarios is as changeable and extensible as possible.
 The project must advance the goal of achieving both state-of-the-art, beautiful interfaces and highly effective user experiences and task execution for TYPO3 Neos.

-RE: TYPO3 Neos UX Consulting - Added by Philipp Gampe over 5 years ago
+RE: TYPO3 Neos UX Consulting - Added by Philipp Gampe about 6 years ago

 This text should be a template for all other applications.
 I appreciate the effort done for presenting the budget in detail. :)